History Files Nav bar

 1215

-The Ghurids are displaced in Afghanistan by the Khwarazm Shahs.
-The remaining Ghurid territories in northern India, including the Punjab, are taken over by the Delhi Sultanate.
+The Ghurids are displaced in territory which later forms Afghanistan by the Khwarazm shahs.
+The remaining Ghurid territories in northern India, including in Punjab, are taken over by the Delhi sultanate, now ruling in its own right.

 1236